BookGin/my-ctf-challenges/balsn-ctf-2019/images-and-words/README.md

         text2image.render(text, f)
 ```

 To exploit, we can upload a non-UTF-8 Python file with [explicit declaration of encoding](https://www.python.org/dev/peps/pep-0263/#id8).
+Because this line `with open(src, 'r') as f:` does not specify the encoding, it will fail to decode as UTF-8 and throw an exception.
+Thus the file will not be deleted.
 Race condition should also work here but it's less stable.
-The full exploit is in `exploit`.
+The full exploit is in the `exploit` directory.

 ## Postscript